NikosProtonotarios/Nikobot/README.md

-Nikobot is a bot that I programmed to be able to find your age based on three questions.
+Nikobot is a bot that I programmed for coding trainnig reasons.